Spherical trigonometry: Polar triangles

+If the 3 × 3 matrix M has the positions A, B, and C as its columns then the rows of the matrix inverse M, if normalized to unit length, are the positions A′, B′, and C′.
+In particular, when △A′B′C′ is the polar triangle of △ABC then △ABC is the polar triangle of △A′B′C′.

 Cosine rules and sine rules

 Cosine rules

 The cosine rule is the fundamental identity of spherical trigonometry: all other identities, including the sine rule, may be derived from the cosine rule: